aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## put

-It takes a table name, a primary key, a json column name, and a json value, and inserts the json value into the json column.
-If the primary key already exists, it updates the json column with the new value
+It takes a table name and a document and then inserts the document into the database.

 ### Parameters